 The obvious reason why we should all love the Super Bowl is the food, which is mainly unhealthy and eaten without utensils.
 While everyone sits around the coffee table it’s dip’s chance to shine, laughing in the face of less viscous condiments.
 Take that sauces, you can’t handle the trip from bowl to mouth!

-For awhile now I’ve wanted to make a dip inspired by Huevos Rancheros.
+For awhile now I’ve wanted to make a bean dip inspired by Huevos Rancheros.
 What I came up with includes neither eggs nor authentic Mexican flair, but it’s still delicious.
 Layered beans, salsa, and cheese cover all the Super Bowl bases (yards?).
-This bean dip could easily become a meal if served over rice, wrapped in a tortilla, or eaten in large quantities.
+This could easily become a meal if served over rice, wrapped in a tortilla, or eaten in large quantities.

 - 15 ounces of pinto beans, drained and rinsed